 So maybe, the next time you fall on harder times, or you’re threatened by life’s seemingly unfair mishaps, you should rejoice.
 Maybe you can learn to smile through the tears, the inconveniences, the troubles.
 Maybe, just maybe, you could learn to see your setbacks for what they truly are.
 A plan.
 A method.
 A test, a trial, a preparation for some of the most amazing moments and blessings of your life.

 So smile.
 Keep marching along.
 Keep your head up and your heart open.
 Trust the process.
 Trust the Lord.
 Someday, maybe sooner than you think, you may finally know what you never knew.

 May God bless you and keep you,

 If you like what you have read, please like and please share.
-Follow me on Instagram @humblegirl1111 or my Facebook page Humblegirl.
-You can support my blog by clicking on the coffee link at the bottom of this page.
+Follow me on my Facebook page Humblegirl.
+You can support my blog by subscribing by email at the bottom of this page.
 Thank you. 💙

 For I know the plans I have for you,” declares the Lord , “plans to prosper you and not to harm you, plans to give you hope and a future.
 Jeremiah 29:11

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.